sadiaruhama/Clinical-SOAP-Note-Generator---Bilingual-Ambient-AI-for-Medical-Documentation/README.md

 ## 🧠2.
 Thought Process & Problem-Solving Approach
 ### Phase 1: Problem Definition
-The task is a specialized form of Abstractive Summarization.
-Unlike general news summarization, medical notes require Entity Extraction (medications, vitals) and Structural Mapping (putting the right fact in the right SOAP category).
+The task is a specialized form of **Abstractive Summarization**.
+Unlike general news summarization, medical notes require Entity Extraction (medications, vitals) and **Structural Mapping** (putting the right fact in the right SOAP category).
 ### Phase 2: Architectural Selection
-●

 I selected the **BART-Large-CNN** (Bidirectional and Auto-Regressive Transformers) architecture.

-**Why BART?** BART uses a bidirectional encoder (like BERT) to grasp the full context of a patient's story and an autoregressive decoder (like GPT) to generate structured text.
+    ● **Why BART?** BART uses a bidirectional encoder (like BERT) to grasp the full context of a patient's story and an autoregressive decoder (like GPT) to generate structured text.
 This makes it significantly more effective than "decoder-only" models for capturing the specific nuances of clinical dialogue.